wooorm/dictionaries/readme.md

 [MIT][] © [Titus Wormer][author]

-See `LICENSE` files in each dictionary for the licensing of `index.dic` and `index.aff` files.
+See `license` files in each dictionary for the licensing of `index.dic` and `index.aff` files.

 [hunspell]: https://hunspell.github.io